Janati2024/Grid-reliability-dashboard/README.md

 ## 👋 Let’s Connect

-For questions, suggestions, or opportunities, feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/janati-nakimera).
+For any questions or collaboration, feel free to connect via [LinkedIn](https://www.linkedin.com/in/janati-nakimera-b9b089334/).

 ---